 ‘My little finger just won’t work on its own’; how often have I heard this phrase from disgruntled piano students?
 Too often is the answer.
 Pupils invariably spend so much time focusing on and looking at the music on the desk, that they forget all about posture and technique.

 One of the major technical obstacles when developing a piano technique is allowing all fingers to work equally and properly from the knuckles.
-This takes time, a lot of energy and practice in the right direction (as my professor used to say!).
+This takes time, a lot of energy and practice in the right direction.
 Many think scales will adequately help fingers to work equally but this is usually not to the case.
 Scales do help finger independence but they don’t help all fingers – the poor old fourth and fifth fingers are normally left to limp along on their own.

 The fourth and fifth fingers are always the weakest in both hands but especially in the left hand.
 If they don’t play alone i.e. independently of the other three (or thumb and two fingers) then playing becomes uneven and haphazard to say the least.
 Rapid passage work can become unrhythmical.
 Tone production suffers too.